New report is a watershed moment for the transition away from UK oil and gas

 But the Scottish Government’s draft climate law, published in May 2018, kicks climate action into the long grass and pushes the burden for tackling climate change onto future generations.

 We’re working to ensure the new Climate Change Act delivers our fair share of global greenhouse gas cuts, and builds a just transition towards a fairer, healthier, zero-carbon Scotland.

-Set new targets to cut emissions in line with the Paris Agreement
+Set stronger targets to cut climate emissions

 Commit to urgent climate action

-The Bill must now pass through three stages in the Scottish Parliament before it can become law; during which time all MSPs will have the chance to debate, vote and suggest improvements to the Climate Bill.
+The Bill must pass through three stages in the Scottish Parliament before it can become law; during which time all MSPs will have the chance to debate, vote and suggest improvements to the Climate Bill.

 Currently, we’re about to enter Stage 3 of the process.
 This means that all MSPs will debate potential changes to the Bill in the form of amendments.
 This will be last chance to improve the Bill so it’s crucial that people keep pushing their MSPs to deliver the changes needed.

 In March, the Parliament’s Environment & Climate Change committee published a report based on evidence from a wide variety of experts and stakeholders on what more Scotland could and should do to tackle climate change.
 You can see reaction to this report here.

 MSPs then debated and backed the general principles of the Bill in Parliament.
 You can see the transcript of that Stage 1 debate here.

 To improve the Bill, we need to work with all parties in the Parliament.
 Please help by emailing your MSP and asking them to support stronger targets.